 Singapore's total population grew by around 1.1 per cent a year between 2010 and 2020.
 The citizen population increased from 3.23 million to 3.52 million over this period, while the permanent resident population remained stable at around 0.5 million.
-Ethnic composition of the resident population remained stable, with 74.3 per cent Chinese, 13.5 per cent Malays and 9.0 per cent Indians in 2020.
-Additional characteristics of the resident population, collected from the Census 2020 sample survey covering 150,000 households, are now available in the Census of Population 2020 Statistical Release 1.
+Ethnic composition of the resident population1 remained stable, with 74.3 per cent Chinese, 13.5 per cent Malays and 9.0 per cent Indians in 2020.